Car-Following Models: A Multidisciplinary Review: Introduction

 \section{Introduction}

 \IEEEPARstart{T}{o} furnish a complete picture of traffic flow, vehicles on the road are studied as a whole - not merely as isolated particles.
 Car-following (CF) is the fundamental driving behavior that forcefully constrains the ego-vehicle from adopting a specific pattern in the presence of other vehicles (Figure \ref{fig_1}).
 Since the 1950s or even earlier, many researchers have focused on driver behavior modeling and applied such models to the simulation of Human Driver Vehicles (HDVs) to investigate micro- and macro-traffic phenomena \cite{1950_Reuschel,1961_Edie}.
 The expansion of autonomy and connectivity in the transportation system has escalated the hype for integration of car following models with Connected and Automated Vehicle (CAV) technologies, such as collaborative driving, and Vehicle-to-Everything (V2X) communication.
 Autonomous Vehicles (AVs) with different parameter settings or objective functions become a new source of variety and add more complexities to the existing roadway systems.
 The heterogeneity of vehicle types and driver behaviors gives rise to various challenges for traffic operation, which must be comprehensively analyzed before upgrading existing infrastructure.
 Car-following models become a powerful tool to address challenges mentioned above and answer those critical questions in the upcoming era of the connected and automated transportation systems.
 By analyzing the interaction between vehicles, researchers can identify efficient driving strategies that includes optimizing speeds, minimizing unnecessary acceleration and deceleration events, and maintaining optimal following distances to ensure smooth traffic flow.
 Modern adaptive cruise control (ACC) systems already use basic car-following principles to maintain safe distances between vehicles.
-Decades of theory-based driving behavior research are now merging with data-driven opportunities (see Figure \ref{fig_timeline}).
-Although the data-driven model will undoubtedly become critically important, the traditional driver behavior expertise remains relevant.
-It is auspicious to integrate theory-based models with the fast-evolving AI models, which can reason, learn, and fill in missing information to achieve better interpretability, generalizability, and reliability.